Table of Contents

-These bricks are can withstand fire highly compared to regular clay bricks.
+These bricks can withstand fire highly compared to regular clay bricks.

 Fly ash bricks are environmentally friendly as they have manufactured waste materials that outcome from the discharge of coal in thermal power plants.

 These bricks have uncomplicated workability and soak slighter water.
-Unlike clay bricks, they do not need soaking in water for 24 hours.
+Unlike clay bricks, they do not need to be soaked in water for 24 hours.
 The sprinkling of water before utilization is sufficient.

 The construction technique is the same as clay brick construction and does not require any extra training for the masons.